 If you live in a region of the world that doesn’t get many visits from Mr. Sun in the winter months, make sure you stay active.
 It’s easy to bundle up and hibernate during the winter, but cozying up on the couch paired with holiday eating could set you back a little bit with your health goals, not to mention throw off your digestion and hormones.
 Instead, if you’re not one for outdoor winter workouts, join a gym, do some yoga, workout to Youtube videos (my favorites are Blogilates and FitnessBlender).
 It will also help with the winter blues.

 Ok, holiday treats are yummy.
 But holidays aren’t all about food.
 Watch holiday movies, put up décor, spend time with family, volunteer for a soup kitchen, go see the snow!

 Remember that nourishment is about providing what our bodies need to thrive, but also enjoying life along the way.
 We want to fuel our body the right way, sleep well, incorporate movement, and drink plenty of water (and tea!).
 But we also want to allow ourselves the space to enjoy food without going over the deep end or feeling guilty.

-If you need some extra support this holiday season, some ideas for deep nourishment and digestive remedies, book a Discovery Session with me.
+If you need some extra support this holiday season, some ideas for deep nourishment and digestive remedies, check out what kind of support I offer.
 Together, we can set up a plan for the holiday season so you feel in control!
 That egg nog’s got nothin’ on you!